 While I don’t always make broth from scratch, I’m always very pleased when I do.
 It tastes so much better and feels really good and healthy and wholesome, you know?
 But since living in the Netherlands with a tiny under-counter fridge/freezer, I’ve lacked some of the space needed for it.

 This is a smaller batch of vegetable broth, just right for about two batches of soup.
 I’m sharing it in this way for people (like me) who don’t have the storage space for a really big pot of stock, but it can easily be doubled or more if you have a large freezer.
-This is the pot I use, it’s just under 4 litres (4 quarts) and the perfect size for us.
+The pot I use is just under 4 litres (4 quarts) and the perfect size for us.

 It’s the ideal time of year to make this broth – mushrooms, leeks, carrots, onions, and celery are all particularly good in early autumn!
 They’re available year round, of course, but a bit special at this time of year.
 I’ve used the herbs readily available in my garden, but there are a number of substitutions offered in that section of the post.